axibase/axibase-charts/syntax/selecting-series.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/cdfb34c5/13/)

 In addition, the `limit = int` setting reduces the number of samples displayed for each series.
-The `limit = int` setting aids in quicker query execution when loading data for high-frequency series from the server, in particular during the design and validation stages.
+The `limit = int` setting aids in faster query execution when loading data for high-frequency series from the server, in particular during the design and validation stages.